About

 Wendy Rihner, Environmental Education Chair, Native Plants, Publicity Chair

-Michael J. Tifft, Legal Chair, Conservation Committee
+Michael J. Tifft, Legal Chair, Sanctuary Committee

-Andrew C. Wilson, Conservation Chair, Legal Committee
+Andrew C. Wilson, Conservation Chair, Legal Committee, Louisiana Wildlife Federation Alternate Delegate

-Peter Yaukey, Sanctuary Committee, Purple Martin Roost Monitoring
+Peter Yaukey, Sanctuary Committee, Birding Course Series

 Past Presidents